Background pattern

 • Seizures

-• Subacute cerebellar syndrome (sudden appearance of uncoordinated muscle movement, speech disorder, involuntary and uncontrolled eye movement, gait alteration, and tremor, which disappear with treatment suspension)
+• Subacute cerebellar syndrome (sudden onset of uncoordinated muscle movement, speech disturbance, involuntary and uncontrolled eye movement, gait disturbance, and tremor) which disappears with the discontinuation of treatment

 • Optic neuritis (inflammation of the optic nerve)